PCAR

 PCAR Fundamental Analysis

-Revenue growth has decelerated into negative territory, with Q4 2025 revenue of $6.82 billion representing a -13.74% year-over-year decline, continuing a sequential downtrend from the peak in Q1 2024; this trend signals the heavy-duty truck cycle is past its peak, with the core Trucks segment (74% of sales) likely facing demand normalization.
-Profitability remains solid but is compressing, as Q4 2025 net income of $556.9 million and a net margin of 8.16% are down significantly from the year-ago quarter's $872 million and 11.03% margin, while the quarterly gross margin of 13.83% also contracted from 18.60% in Q4 2024, reflecting potential pricing pressure and mix shifts.
-The balance sheet is exceptionally strong with a debt-to-equity ratio of 0, indicating no financial leverage risk, and the company generated substantial free cash flow of $3.03 billion over the trailing twelve months, providing ample liquidity for dividends, share repurchases, and strategic investments without reliance on external financing.
+Revenue growth has decelerated and turned negative, with the most recent quarterly revenue of $6.82 billion representing a -13.74% year-over-year decline, continuing a trend of sequential quarterly decreases from $8.74 billion in Q1 2024, indicating the company is in a cyclical downturn for its core truck business.
+Profitability remains intact but margins have compressed from peak levels; Q4 2025 net income was $556.9 million with a net margin of 8.16%, down significantly from the $1.20 billion and 13.67% net margin in Q1 2024, while the quarterly gross margin of 13.83% is notably below the trailing twelve-month gross margin of 16.23%, reflecting pricing pressure and lower operating leverage.
+The balance sheet is exceptionally strong with a debt-to-equity ratio of 0, indicating no financial leverage risk, and the company generated substantial trailing twelve-month free cash flow of $3.03 billion, providing ample liquidity for dividends, share repurchases, and strategic investments without reliance on external financing, further supported by a robust current ratio of 1.70.

 Quarterly Revenue